-Partners, including Acasus, worked together to provide innovative satellite-based data maps to help vaccinators plan how to reach unvaccinated children.
+In 2017, surveys showed that only one in three children were fully immunized in the Democratic Republic of the Congo (DRC), while one in five did not receive any vaccines at all (MICS).
+Partners, including Acasus, worked together to provide innovative satellite-based data-maps to help vaccinators plan how to reach unvaccinated children.

 The second largest country in Africa, DRC ranks 196th worldwide in population density.
-Some villages are days from the closest health center, and centers often have limited staff and few resources.
+Some villages are a few days' travel away from the closest health center, and centers often have limited staff and few resources.

 A draft was first generated for the local and central vaccination teams to review.
 Borders, fixed vaccination sites and village names were then validated and updated in partnership with local stakeholders.

-This will help contribute to a range of activities currently underway to dramatically increase coverage of health services in DRC.
+This will help contribute to a range of activities currently underway to dramatically increase health service coverage in DRC.